JoO0oss/SnakeBinds/README.md

 To be brutally honest, this project (although now vaguely functional), is probably best still treated as a _toy project_, so dropping the `snakebinds` folder into the main directory you're coding in is currently the only way to use it.
 As always, don't blindly trust everything you see on the internet - I've done my best to make it clear any system calls are readable and non-malicious, but it's probably best to avoid running random Python scripts without checking it over or perhaps throwing it into a virtual machine.

-The project on Github has the name `SnakeBinds`, it contains a Python module called `snakebinds`, originally the project was also named `snakebinds` with the url lowercase as well, there may be a few mistakes in documentation that hasn't been updated to reflect the informative capitalisation.
+The project on Github has the name `SnakeBinds`, it contains a Python module called `snakebinds`, originally the project was also named `snakebinds` with the url lowercase as well, there may be a few mistakes in documentation that hasn't been updated to reflect the more informative capitalisation.

 ### Example